jarturomora/statistics-with-r-book/README.md

 1. **page85-89.r -** This file contains the code corresponding to Section 2.1 Bar Chars.
 2. **page96-97.r -** This file contanis the code corresponding to Section 2.2 Histograms, specifically the code to create several examples of histograms.
+3. **page100-103.r -** This file contains the code corresponding to Section 2.3 Segmented Bar Charts.
+4. **section2_4.r -** This files contains the code corresponding to Section 2.4 Box Plot.